EthanNorton/MSDS-alignment/README.md

 This class was amazing and introduced many types of deep learning.
 To build deeper than the project, I'm also growing and implementing project areas for next steps in my career,[here](https://github.com/EthanNorton/MSDS-alignment/blob/MSDS-458/growth-areas.md).

 My **eighth** and **ninth** classes will be the [Thesis project](https://sps.northwestern.edu/masters/data-science/thesis-capstone.html), and [Natural Language Processing](https://class-descriptions.northwestern.edu/5000/UC/MSDS/19072).My current research project is built around one of my main interests, the alignment problem.
 I am working on a dataset from [Kaggle](https://www.kaggle.com/datasets/thedevastator/helpsteer-ai-alignment-dataset), which is AI alignment, and will line up with research into potentially the next grad school.
+ - I was also inspired by this [paper](https://github.com/shcen/shcen.github.io/blob/master/assets/files/llm_election.pdf) and used it strongly as a baseline for my studies.

 ## Demo of Classes